Knowledge Transfer based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Experimental Results and Discussion

 \subsubsection{CWRU Bearing Data \cite{cwru}}

-The CWRU dataset was provided by Case Western Reserve University (CWRU) Bearing Data Center.
+The CWRU dataset provided by Case Western Reserve University (CWRU) Bearing Data Center contains three types of faults (inner raceway: \textbf{IR}, rolling element (i.e. ball): \textbf{B}, and outer raceway: \textbf{OR}) on the drive-end (DE) and fan-end (FE) bearings.
 The details of the experimental setup of the bearing test rig can be found in \cite{cwru}.
-Three types of faults (inner raceway, rolling element (i.e. ball), and outer raceway) were created on the drive-end (DE) and fan-end (FE) bearings.
 Faults were artificially seeded on the bearings with fault diameters ranging from 0.007 to 0.028 inches (7 to 28 mil) using the electro-discharge machining process.
 The vibration signals were recorded under various operating conditions (motor loads 0, 1, 2, \& 3 hp and motor speed varying from 1730 to 1797 RPM).
-The recorded signals represent the three types of faults in the bearing: (i) inner race (\textbf{IR}) fault, (ii) outer race (\textbf{OR}) fault, and (iii) rolling ball element (\textbf{B}) fault.
-The signal recorded in healthy state represents the normal (\textbf{N}) state of the machine.